ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

     }
     ```

 2. Create new namespace and deploy sample apps.
-It will show how we can do inter namespace routing kubernetes cluster
+It will show how we can do Cross-namespace routing kubernetes cluster
     ```
     kubectl apply -f /sample-apps/ns-and-apps-cafe.yaml
     ```